 Location.
 42° 9.87′ N, 70° 56.76′ W. Marker is in South Weymouth, Massachusetts, in Norfolk County.
-Marker is at the intersection of Shea Memorial Drive and Memorial Grove Avenue on Shea Memorial Drive.
+Memorial is at the intersection of Shea Memorial Drive and Memorial Grove Avenue on Shea Memorial Drive.
 Touch for map.
 Marker is in this post office area: South Weymouth MA 02190, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 History of NAS South Weymouth (here, next to this marker); Shea Field Memorial Grove (within shouting distance of this marker); War Memorial (approx. 3 miles away); First School House in Weymouth (approx. 4˝ miles away); The First Church in Weymouth (approx. 4˝ miles away); Abigail Adams Birthplace (approx. 4.7 miles away); Abigail Adams Cairn (approx. 5˝ miles away); Adams National Historical Park (approx. 5.9 miles away).
 Touch for a list and map of all markers in South Weymouth.

 More about this marker.
 The marker is mounted on the base of the stand holding the aircraft